AmulyaX/aq_boss_conf/README.md

 # aq_boss_conf
 Repo containing conf for Boss

+This will have a conf file for each IMEI of the device